walked/fretflow/README.md

 3. Play notes clearly and allow them to ring
 4. Adjust your playing volume based on the volume indicator
 5. Use the "Show All Notes" feature to learn note positions
-6. Use the hint button if you're stuck

 ## Troubleshooting